 Audi has confirmed that three models from the Audi A6 e-tron and Audi Q6 e-tron series have received the green signal for manufacturing in Changchun.
-The Audi electric van could join them as early as 2026, the year starting which the company plans to release only electric vehicles.
+The Audi electric van could join them as early as 2026, the year starting from which the company plans to release only electric vehicles globally.

 The electric Audi van can be a swanky people mover for executives and VIPs, offering corporate board members an upscale alternative to the Lexus LM hybrid van and the Zeekr 009 EV.
 Due to its shape, platform, and quietness, it may be the most comfortable and practical Audi ever introduced.

 When will the Audi electric van be launched?